emuflight/Nemesis/README.md

 npm run electron-dev-win
 ```

+## Previous Windows build notes
-Previous notes (these were not needed on fresh install of Windows 10 / x64 as of Dec 3, 2020)
+(these were not needed on fresh install of Windows 10 / x64 as of Dec 3, 2020)
 If your target device is not HID, you _must_ install a driver before you can communicate with it using libusb.
 Currently, this means installing one of Microsoft's `WinUSB`, [libusb-win32](http://sourceforge.net/apps/trac/libusb-win32/wiki) or [libusbK](http://libusbk.sourceforge.net/UsbK3/index.html) drivers.
 Two options are available:
 * _Recommended_: Use the most recent version of _[Zadig](http://zadig.akeo.ie)_, an Automated Driver Installer GUI application for `WinUSB`, `libusb-win32` and `libusbK`...
 * Alternatively, if you are only interested in `WinUSB`, you can download the [WinUSB driver files](https://storage.googleapis.com/google-code-archive-downloads/v2/code.google.com/libusb-winusb-wip/winusb%20driver.zip) and customize the `inf` file for your device.